-Little is known about the effect of increasing maturity on avocado fruit ripening physiology (Bower & Cutting, 1988).
-However, it is known that the fruits of commercial avocados will not ripen while attached to the tree (Schroeder, 1953), even when exposed to ethylene (Gazit & Blumenfeld, 1970).
-The respiratory climacteric in avocado fruits, presumably mediated by increased sensitivity to ethylene (Yang, 1985), is initiated only after harvesting (Leopold & Kriedemann, 1975).
+Little is known about the effect of increasing maturity on avocado fruit ripening physiology (Bower and Cutting, 1988).
+However we do know that the fruits of commercial avocados will not ripen while attached to the tree (Schroeder, 1953) even when exposed to ethylene (Gazit and Blumenfeld, 1970).
+The respiratory climacteric in avocado fruits, presumably mediated by increased sensitivity to ethylene (Yang, 1985), is initiated only after harvesting (Leopold and Kriedemann, 1975).
 Oil content is known to increase and water content to decrease with increasing maturity (Pearson, 1975).
-Time to ripening is a function of fruit maturity, less time being required with increasing maturity (Zauberman & Schiffman-Nadel, 1972; Adato & Gazit, 1974).
-The potential and often the incidence of the physiological disorders, vascular browning and mesocarp discolouration, increase with increasing maturity (Cutting et al., 1988).
-The activity of the enzyme polyphenol oxidase (PPO) associated with browning disorders in avocado (Kahn 1975) and the concentrations of the growth regulator abscisic acid (ABA), both increase with increasing maturity (Cutting et al., 1986; Cutting et al., 1988).
+Time to ripening is a function of fruit maturity, less time being required with increasing maturity (Zauberman and Schiffman-Nadel, 1972; Adato and Gazit, 1974).
+The potential and often the incidence of the physiological disorders, vascular browning and mesocarp discoloration, increase with increasing maturity (Cutting et al., 1988).
+The activity of the enzyme polyphenol oxidase (PPO) associated with browning disorders in avocado (Kahn, 1975) and the concentrations of the growth regulator abscisic acid (ABA) both increase with increasing maturity (Cutting et al., 1988).

-The South African avocado export industry is characterised by long transport and storage times of up to 30 or more days at temperatures of about 5,5°C. This extended storage period often results in poor fruit quality, particularly the physiological disorders, grey pulp and vascular browning (Leclereq, 1990).
+The South African avocado export industry is characterized by long transport and storage times of up to 30 or more days at temperatures of about 5.5C.
+This extended storage period often results in poor fruit quality, particularly the physiological disorders grey pulp and vascular browning (Leclereq, 1990).
 An additional problem is early softening.
-There appears to be a seasonal trend, with worse quality both early in and toward the end of the marketing season.
-In addition some seasons are worse than others (Eksteen, 1990).
+There appears to be a seasonal trend with poorest fruit quality both early in and toward the end of the marketing season, with some seasons worse than others (Eksteen, 1990).
 This problem is magnified by the extended harvesting period of any one cultivar (up to six months) from different production areas and the overlap of cultivars.

-This paper reports on the effect of increasing fruit maturity on some aspects of postharvest ripening physiology and quality on fruits produced under cool environmental conditions, which were either stored or not stored at low temperature for four weeks.
+This paper reports on the effect of increasing fruit maturity on some aspects of postharvest ripening physiology and quality of fruit produced under cool environmental conditions, which were either stored or not stored at low temperature for four weeks.